getup8/getup8-hugo/content/post/blogging-in-hugo.md

 To preview the draft, run the following:

-`hugo server -t hugo-future-imperfect --buildDrafts`
+`hugo server -t hugo-cactus-theme --buildDrafts`

 And then visit [http://localhost:1313/](http://localhost:1313/)